Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 1. **EnergyOffer as core Beckn primitive**: Goes in `offerAttributes` slot, represents willingness to assume roles in contracts
 2. **EnergyContract as computational agreement**: Defines roles, revenue flows, and quality metrics as functions of external signals
-3. **Role-based participation**: Contracts have open roles (buyer/seller/trader) that participants fill
+3. **Role-based participation**: Contracts have open roles (buyer/seller/prosumer/market clearing agent/aggregator/grid operator) that participants fill
 4. **Contract confirmation**: When all roles filled and input connections established
 5. **EnergyIntent only in discover calls**: Used in `discover` calls to tie intent to contract discovery & participation, not part of core Beckn schema
 6. **Fraud-resistant contracts**: Integration with Decentralized Directory Protocol (DeDi) for integrity, validity, and authenticity verification